choprashweta/Adversarial-Debiasing/README.md

 The Adversarial training process itself was challenging - particularly the tuning of the fairness-performance tradeoff, structuring of the training cycles and the sharing of information across the predictor and adversary portions of the model.

-Details of the implementation and results can be found in our full project report [Project Report](https://github.com/choprashweta/Adversarial-Debiasing/blob/master/CIS_519_Project_Report%20(4).pdf).
+Details of the implementation and results can be found in our full [Project Report](https://github.com/choprashweta/Adversarial-Debiasing/blob/master/CIS_519_Project_Report%20(4).pdf).
 In case of questions feel free to reach out at shweta.shwetachopra@gmail.com